Data Management Platform (DMP)

 What's a Data Management Platform (DMP)?

-A DMP (Data Management Platform) is a platform where on- and offline data is gathered, linked & exposed in actionable way.
-It's a platform which manages the segmentation and identity definition of users to then provide actionable & targetable audiences towards various execution channels where one engages with a consumer (e.g., mail, social, bannering or own website/app).
+a DMP (Data Management Platform) is a SaaS platform for marketeers where a on- and offline data is gathered, linked; exposed in actionable way for advertising.
+It's a platform which manages the segmentation and identity definition of identified and anonymous users to then provide actionable; targetable audiences towards various advertising execution channels where one engages with a consumer (e.g. Facebook, Programmatic, Google Ads, etc.).

 What does a DMP do?

-A DMP has various roles to play in an organization depending on the type of organization (publisher or advertiser) & its activities.
+A DMP has various roles to play in an organization depending on the type of organization (publisher or advertiser) and its activities.
 We see 4 important roles of any DMP.

 (1) Orchestrating target audiences across channels

 If you think about it: most marketeers have custom-built audiences in their Facebook Advertising account, their Google Ads (previously called Google Adwords), their Marketing Automation platform and their Media buying tool.
 However, typically, it's the same customer receiving those messages across various channels.
 There is no solution which orchestrates the target audiences and guarantees that the same target audiences are used by all execution channels.
 That is a first role of a DMP.

 We all know retargeting pixels: one click makes a visitor enter a target audience, now used for reminding that user of a given product.
 Retargeting pixels, however, don't offer any finetuning or advanced selection.
 Maybe you want to only retarget visitors if they aren't a frequent visitor of your site or you only want to remind your male customers when they abandon their basket.

 A DMP offers the ability to, with all flexibility, do smart retargeting and use advanced rules in building targeting audiences taking into account the user's profile and his/her previous on- and offline purchases or visits.

 (3) Suppression of online advertising when an (off-line) purchase is made